kswain1/a-z_upload/README.md

 ## Defintion
 - User is able to login into the profile
 - This user is connected to their organization, and players that they are keeping track off.
+- The login uses get function to retreive relevant athlete's data
+- the login uses post function to access key information of the user logining